bagisto/bagisto-docs/src/ai/magic-ai.md

 repository — add them through the admin panel.
 :::

-## Using Magic AI in Code
+## Using Generative AI in Code

-Magic AI is available through the `magic_ai()` helper or the `Webkul\MagicAI\Facades\MagicAI` facade.
+The generative AI service is available through the `magic_ai()` helper or the `Webkul\MagicAI\Facades\MagicAI` facade.
 The provider is resolved automatically from the model name, and the stored API key is injected for you.

 ```php